Juvenile arthritis

 There clearly was something wrong.
 I went to specialists in Windsor.
 They examined me and took blood tests and couldn’t find a problem with me.
 In the end they told me to basically man up and get on with my life and stop complaining.
 They could not see my disease through the blood test even though I was in agony.
 After trying to ignore it for a few weeks the pain still was too much to handle and it was clear that this was now much more serious.
 Whatever it was was preventing me from walking and doing everyday things.

 This was the moment that my family and I decided to take action and organised to visit one of the top consultants in the country in Great Ormond Street Hospital.
-After just a five minute inspection, I was diagnosed with having juvenile arthritis.
+After just a five minute inspection, I was diagnosed with juvenile arthritis.

-Learning how to control the condition
+Learning how to control the juvenile arthritis

 They told me about the various medicines and procedures that we could go about in order to make my condition as endurable as possible.
 After being diagnosed I accepted it quite quickly.
 I never really asked ‘why me?’ or anything like that which is quite surprising looking back on it.
 Right from diagnosis all I really wanted was to be able to move properly again, not question why I couldn’t.